ofoski/ofoski/README.md

 I’m passionate about using data to build intelligent solutions in **analytics, machine learning, and AI**.
 Currently focused on **Generative AI, LLMs, applied machine learning**, and tools like **Azure and Databricks**.

-📍 Based in Canada | 🌐 Always open to collaboration and learning
+🌐 Always open to collaboration and learning

 ## 🔧 Currently working with & exploring